box/developer.box.com/content/guides/embed/box-view/create-preview.md

 });
 ```

-To set up the Preview Element with a file stored within your App Token
-application, replace the placeholders in the code sample with the following:
+Replace the placeholders in the code sample with the following:

-* `FILE_ID`: The ID of the file uploaded to the app token application, which may
+* `FILE_ID`: The ID of the file uploaded to the App Token application, which can
 be obtained from the object returned when uploading the file.
-* `ACCESS_TOKEN`: The primary access token set up when configuring the
+* `ACCESS_TOKEN`: The primary Access Token set up when configuring the
 application or a downscoped version of the token.

 <Message type='warning'>